How to Use Docker & Container Manager on a Synology NAS

 Ironically, there is no Container Manager default folder in DSM, so it’s probably a good idea to continue to use the default docker folder.

-The Container tab will allow you to create Docker containers the way you always did in prior versions of DSM.
+The Container tab will allow you to create Containers the way you always did in prior versions of DSM.

 container manager container tab.

-While the user interface is slightly different, you can use the GUI to find an image and then create a fully functional Docker container using all of the settings you’ve always been able to.
+While the user interface is slightly different, you can use the GUI to find an image and then create a fully functional Container using all of the settings you’ve always been able to.

 container creation in container manager.